Nissan SR20 Forum Nissan SR20 Forum Header Right

 The Drop looks good and it rides nice.
 The springs are stiff.
 Stiff enough, but not too stiff.
 Car doesn't lean but my back doesn't hurt when I get out of it.
 I used to have an SER with an ES master kit, Suspension Techiques sway bars, front and rear strut bars, and a lower control arm brace.
 My NX's suspension is stock except for the springs.
 Both had 40 series tires.
 I'd say my NX handles slightly better than the SER did.

-Originally Posted by Benito Malito
+Benito Malito said:

 These are plenty stiff.
 Exacty as advertised.
 They are nicer than GC because the noise is eliminated.
 They are a bit too low, but it looks so good. they are the proper stiffness and it is not at all harsh.
 They are way better than Eibach sportlines, H&R, and e-bay dogisht springs.
 This is no imposter spring.